kjwilder/accurate-sums/README.md

-## Accurately sum a sequence (array) of numbers.
+## C++ Functions that accurately sum a sequence (vector) of numbers.

 ### Overview
-[sum.h](sum.h) provides templated functions to accurately compute the sum of a vector of numbers by avoiding Round-off and cancellation errors
+[sum.h](sum.h) provides templated functions to accurately compute the sum of a vector of numbers by avoiding round-off and cancellation errors

 ### Details
 - The `condensed_summation` function implements the algorithm described by